TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 Now, the first step that can positively influence all the 4 answers is **using a skeleton** with prepared metadata files.
 Guys from [The PHP League](https://thephpleague.com) already did the job for you and created a [skeleton](https://github.com/thephpleague/skeleton) package.

-## How to get skeleton code to your local repository in 4 steps
+## How to get Skeleton code to your local Repository in 4 steps

 1. Go to repository on Github and click on *Clone or download*
 2. Then *Download a ZIP*